14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/birthday-cake-signature-candle?variant=58306024210513)
     Availability: Available
     Price: $72.95 USD
-- [Birthday Cake Original Candle](https://affinatiliving.com/products/birthday-cake-original-candle): Birthday Cake Original Candle – 10 oz Celebrate life’s sweetest moments with our Birthday Cake Original Candle.
-Poured into a classic 10 oz glass tumbler and crafted from a premium soy wax blend, it ensures a clean, even burn every time.
-The fragrance combines rich vanilla frosting, buttery cake, and a touch of sugar crystals—creating a warm, nostalgic aroma that feels like a slice of celebration in every burn.
-Scented strongly to fill your home with lasting fragrance.
-Perfect for adding a joyful, dessert-inspired touch to any space—because every day deserves to feel special.
-Burn Time – 60–70 Hours
+- [Birthday Cake Original Candle](https://affinatiliving.com/products/birthday-cake-original-candle): Birthday Cake Original Candle – 10 oz Birthday Cake is sweet, fluffy, and celebratory.
+Notes of vanilla cake and sugary frosting create a joyful scent that feels fun and indulgent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Sugar, VanillaMiddle Notes: Yellow Cake BatterBase Notes: Buttercream Frosting Perfect for celebrations or everyday sweetness, this candle fills your space with cheerful, bakery-fresh comfort.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:39Z
+  Updated: 2025-12-16T12:51:13Z
   Vendor: Affinati
   Product Type:
   Availability: Available